Naimish240/CuriosityClassifier/README.md

 # CuriosityClassifier
-Semi-supervised labeling of Mars images shot by the Curiosity Rover using an Auto Encoder and a SVM
+Semi-supervised labeling of Mars images shot by the Curiosity Rover using an Auto Encoder and a SVM Inspired from [this](https://arxiv.org/pdf/1911.06623.pdf) paper I found on Arxiv.

 # **Introduction**